RHODE ISLAND ASSOCIATION OF REALTORS®, INC.

 About the Rhode Island Association of REALTORS®

-The Rhode Island Association of REALTORS®, the largest trade organization in Rhode Island with approximately 4,000 members in nearly 750 offices, has been serving Rhode Islanders since 1948.
-Advocating for Rhode Island 's property owners, the Rhode Island Association of REALTORS® provides a facility for professional development, research and exchange of information among its members and to the public and government for the purpose of preserving the free enterprise system and the right to own real property.
+The Rhode Island Association of REALTORS®, one of the largest trade organizations in Rhode Island with more than 4,400 members in approximately 750 offices, has been serving Rhode Islanders since 1948.
+Advocating for Rhode Island's property owners, the Rhode Island Association of REALTORS® provides a facility for professional development, research and exchange of information among its members and to the public and government for the purpose of preserving the free enterprise system and the right to own real property.